LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK07D1-WebAPI.md

 ## REST Architecture

-REST is not really a new protocol&mdash;it is just HTTP.
+REST is not really a new protocol&mdash;it is just another way to use HTTP.

 Examples from [OpenWeather](https://openweathermap.org):